Skip to main content

 Third-Party Secure Email Solutions

-Third-party secure email solutions are designed to address the limitations of built-in encryption options like MPME, offering advanced features to enhance security and usability.
+Third-party secure email solutions are designed to add controls around built-in encryption options, offering features that can enhance security and usability for specific customer workflows.

-Many also provide military-grade encryption for complete end-to-end protection (from outbox to inbox).
+Many also provide advanced encryption for complete end-to-end protection (from outbox to inbox).

 Choosing the right secure email solution depends on your specific needs, but third-party options often provide the flexibility and security required for protecting sensitive customer communications.